-We have audited the consolidated financial statements of Graham Corporation and subsidiary (the "Company") as of March 31, 2009 and 2008, and for each of the three years in the period ended March 31, 2009, and the Company's internal control over financial reporting as of March 31, 2009, and have issued our reports thereon dated June 2, 2009 (which report on the consolidated financial statements expresses an unqualified opinion and includes an explanatory paragraph concerning the adoption of the measurement date provisions of FASB Statement No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans, as of April 1, 2008); such consolidated financial statements and reports are included elsewhere in this Form 10-K. Our audits also included the consolidated financial statement schedule in Item 15.
+We have audited the consolidated financial statements of Graham Corporation and subsidiary (the "Company") as of March 31, 2009 and 2008, and for each of the three years in the period ended March 31, 2009, and the Company's internal control over financial reporting as of March 31, 2009, and have issued our reports thereon dated June 2, 2009 (which report on the consolidated financial statements expresses an unqualified opinion and includes an explanatory paragraph concerning the adoption of the measurement date provisions of FASB Statement No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans, as of April 1, 2008); such consolidated financial statements and reports are included elsewhere in this Form 10-K. Our audits also included the consolidated financial statement schedule of the Company listed in Item 15.
 This consolidated financial statement schedule is the responsibility of the Company's management.
 Our responsibility is to express an opinion based on our audits.
-In our opinion, such consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.
+In our opinion, such consolidated financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.

+Solotte + Touche LLP

-/s/ Deloitte & Touche LLP Deloitte & Touche LLP Rochester, New York June 2, 2009
+Deloitte & Touche LLP Rochester, New York June 2, 2009